MarcelineVQ/twow-raid-visuals/README.md

     - Red weapon to indicate Mortal Strike.
     - Shadow breath to indicate Shadow Volley.
   - Lord Kri and Viscidus poison area of effects indicate their radius.
+  - Anubisath Guardians indicate their Explosion range.
   - Twin Emporer Blizzard and Bug Explosion indicate radius.
-  - Ouro Dirt Mounts indicate their radius.
+  - Ouro Dirt Mounds indicate their radius.

 - **Naxxrams:**
   - Poison Charge now colors your character like other enemy poisons in the game do.